Cherry Shrimp Selective Breeding Guide For Beginners

 How To Catch Cherry Shrimps For Culling?

 For a small shrimp tank with a handful of cherry shrimps, it is not hard to catch the undesirable ones with a net.
-But it can get problematic when you have a large planted tank with hundreds of shrimps.
+However, it can get problematic when you have a large planted tank with hundreds of shrimps.

 Here are the steps you can follow: